terra-campaigns/unsettled/directory/Deverain/index.md

 Sweet smell of the winery

-The Pipers set the western town ablaze in September 1025.
+The [Piper's Band](PipersBand.md) set the western town ablaze in September 1025.
 Farms are destroyed, and grains to be exported sink in the sea.

-Oct 25 Duque acts with violence against the revolutionaries of the region.
+In October 1025, the Duque commits acts of violence against the region's revolutionaries.

+In Nov-Acorns, refugees from Wellslode move into the marshland and squat there, as Deverain cannot house them.

+In Dec-Slaugther 1025, the crown sends a vessel and their Kingsguard to enforce the rule in the town.
+The Kingsguard is expanded by hiring local mercenaries.
+Revolutionaries and bandits alike flee and set up camp in the marshland to the west.